Manjaka13/namana-service/README.md

 # namana-service

-This is the namanagasy project.<br />
+This is the backend service of namanagasycar

 First, run the development server: